Concept of Ayyavazhi

 The religion of Ayyavazhi has thousands of followers who are spread across India.
 The followers are highly concentrated in the state of Tamil Nadu and Kerala.
-The exact number of practitioners of this religion is not known but according to the censuses it somewhere amounts to 0.7 to 8 million.
+The exact number of practitioners of this religion is not known but according to the censuses, it somewhere amounts to 0.7 to 8 million.
 In the first century since its birth, the Christian missionaries have noted the fast growth in the mid-nineteenth century.
 The religion of Ayyavazhi is based on the life and teachings of Ayya Vaikundar who was regarded as the Manu avatar of Trimurthi.
 Some of the concepts of this religion differs from that of Hinduism especially the concepts of 'Good Vs Evil', 'Dharma' and a few others.
 Ayyavazhi initially began to be noticed in the nineteenth century as a sect of Hinduism.
 It also regenerates several concepts found in the religion of Hinduism.
-The ones who are of the consideration that the religion of Ayyavazhi is a Dharmic religion believe so because of its centrality on Dharma.
+There are some who are of the consideration that the religion of Ayyavazhi is a Dharmic religion belief because of its centrality on Dharma.
 The ultimate aim of Ayyavazhi however lies on an ideal Dharma Yukam, which has been compared to the Abrahamic ideas of Heaven.

 The majority of the teachings of the Ayyavazhi religion can be found in the book Akilattirattu Ammanai.
 Some of the teachings of Ayyavazhi proceed in two ways namely sociological and mystical.
 The social teachings of Ayyavazhi implemented in breaking out inequalities and discriminations in the social order while the mystical teachings are aimed at revealing supreme knowledge which is unbounded to space and time.
 The fearsome aspects towards the Almighty are also driven out by the teachings of this religion.
-Since its origin Ayyavazhi has also taken strong strands against political oppression.
+Since its origin, Ayyavazhi has also taken strong strands against political oppression.